chengjun/chengjun/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m a big fan of Socrates.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to write.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on the narrative economy study of bitcoin.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with .
-- 💬 Ask me about ...
+- 💬 Ask me about Python programming.
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-Cheng-Jun Wang is currently an associate professor in the School of Journalism and Communication, Nanjing University.
-He is also the director of Computational Communication Collaboratory.
-His research on computational communication appears in both SSCI and SCI indexed journals, such as Internet Research, Cyberpsychology, Telematics and Informatics, Scientific Reports, PloS ONE, and Physica A.

-#### Contact Information
-- Computational Communication Collaboratory, School of Journalism and Communication, Nanjing University.
-- 307 Zijin Building, Nanjing University (Xianlin Campus), 163 Xianlin Road, Qixia District, Nanjing, Jiangsu, China (210023).
-- Email: wangchj04 at 126.com
-- ORCID: 0000-0002-9507-2888
+- 🔭 I’m a big fan of Socrates.
+- 🌱 I’m currently learning to write.
+- 👯 I’m looking to collaborate on the narrative economy study of bitcoin.